Is the APS MCC course yet another cost or worth the extra training?

 “We had 24-hour access to the school during this period and spent three hours before and after each session in the cardboard cut-out of the B737 Max cockpit, practicing the flows and checklists that were required for the simulator.

-“After a day off, we commenced phase two of the course which consisted of 10 days and 40 hours in the simulator, located at Gloucester Airport,” continued Joe.
-“The simulator itself was brand new and provided a real life feel throughout each detail.
+“After a day off, we commenced phase two of the course which consisted of 10 days and 40 hours in the simulator,” continued Joe.
+“The simulator itself was brand new and provided a real-life feel throughout each detail.

 “The simulator phase was split into two separate segments.
 The first week’s aim was to develop the skills required to successfully operate the aircraft from start-up, flying a sector, making an approach and taxying to stand, without intervention from instructor.